Unwarranted variation: NHS England

 A further extended Atlas was published in November 2011, mapping variation across 71 indicators and a follow-on series of Atlases focussing on specific themes in more depth like children and young people, diabetes, kidney disease and respiratory disease.
-A forthcoming atlas will be about liver disease, diagnostics, organ donation and transplantation.
-Publication of the atlases has been well-received within the NHS and by patient groups and clinical societies.
+Other Atlases focus on topics such as liver disease, diagnostics, organ donation and transplantation.
+Publication of the atlases has been well-received within the NHS and by patient groups and clinical societies as well as by healthcare systems in other countries.

 In 2012, the Department of Health published a mandate for the new NHS Commissioning Board.
 On variation in healthcare, the mandate charged the board with the responsibility to "shine a light on variation" and "to make significant progress... in reducing unjustified variation...
 Success will be measured not only by the average level of improvement but also by progress in reducing health inequalities and unjustified variation."

 COVID-19 rates were found to be associated with unwarranted variations too.
 In a study published in 2022 in British Journal of Healthcare Management, a significant association between long unemployment and likelihood of death from COVID-19 was found in England.
 Areas with higher proportions of individuals from Black, Asian and ethnic minority backgrounds were also more likely to have higher rates of hospitalisations and deaths from COVID-19.

 Nursing, midwifery and care staff framework, England

 In April 2016, Jane Cummings, Chief Nursing Officer (CNO) for England, launched a national strategic framework for nurses, midwives and care staff in England called Leading Change, Adding Value.
 This framework sets out the 10 commitments for nurses, midwives and care staff in England towards identifying and addressing unwarranted variation in care practice.
 The framework builds on the previous CNO strategy 'Compassion in Practice' and identifies the nursing, midwifery and care staff approach to meeting the triple aims of 'improving health outcomes, reducing the care quality gap and effective use of resources' as set out in the Department of Health's Five Year Forward View.
-Actions to address unwarranted variation in nursing, midwifery and care provision are underpinned by the values of the 6cs, and a skills and knowledge framework is being developed to support staff in delivering on the 10 commitments set out in the framework.
+Actions to address unwarranted variation in nursing, midwifery and care provision are underpinned by the values of the 6Cs of Nursing and a skills and knowledge framework is being developed to support staff in delivering on the 10 commitments set out in the framework.